paritytech/pallet-chaos/README.md

 ### Dispatchable Functions

 - `drag_loop_unit_weight` - Drag block production by calculating hashes in a loop, with constant unitary weight.
 - `drag_loop_damp_weight` - Drag block production by calculating hashes in a loop, with linear damping on weight.
+(ToDo)

 ![block dragger](blockdragger.png)